-Section II, Step 2 (Complete prior to the end of the first nine weeks grading period.)
+Conference with Administrator Section II, Step 2 (Complete prior to the end of the first nine weeks grading period.)
 Administrator Conference/Sign-off (Approval of goal and discussion of self-assessment.)
-Section II, Step 3 (Complete at the end of the second nine weeks grading period.)
+Reflection on Professional Development (Professional Development window for each year is May 1 of prior year to April 30 of current year.)